-Great bench press benefits and massive muscles worked is why the bench press is one of the most popular exercises in the gym.
+These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

-It’s a staple of bodybuilding training, and one of the three big lifts contested in the sport of powerlifting too.
+It’s a staple of bodybuilding training and one of the three big lifts in powerlifting.

-The bench press is also one of the exercises used by the NFL to assess new players.
+The traditional bench press is also one of the exercises the NFL uses to assess new players.

 So, what makes this exercise so good, and how do you do it?